pith. sign in

 Referee Report

 Summary.
-The paper studies canonical forms (in the sense of positive geometry) and normalized Fantappié transforms (moment-generating functions) for plane domains bounded by rational algebraic arcs, called polypols.
-For polygons the two objects are related by polarity: the normalized Fantappié transform of a polygon equals the canonical form of its polar dual.
-The central claim is that the same dual-geometric polarity mechanism extends to genuinely curved polypols, but the resulting object is no longer a rational logarithmic canonical form; instead it is a holonomic, generally branched period whose singularities are controlled precisely by the vertex hyperplanes and the projective dual curves of the nonlinear boundary arcs.
-Explicit examples are given for sectors and half-disks, and the paper explains how harmonic moment-generating functions arise as one-dimensional restrictions of the same transform.
+The manuscript studies canonical forms in positive geometry and normalized moment-generating functions (Fantappié transforms) for plane polypols bounded by rational algebraic arcs.
+For polygons the normalized Fantappié transform equals the canonical form of the polar polygon by polarity.
+For polypols with genuinely curved algebraic boundary components the same dual-geometric polarity mechanism persists, but the transform is realized as a holonomic, generally branched period whose singularities are located at vertex hyperplanes and the projective dual curves of the nonlinear arcs.
+Explicit constructions are given for sectors and half-disks; one-dimensional restrictions of the same transform yield harmonic moment-generating functions.

 Simulated Author's Rebuttal